-This is a question I am asked, by almost all my new patients in my Glasgow city centre clinic.
+This is a question I am asked, by just about all my new patients as they walk into my Glasgow based clinic, to receive their first acupuncture session.

-Chinese medicine, as I understand it, is a very poetic, logical way to explain the many, many processes that occur within our bodies in a relatively simple way, whilst not getting lost in the myriad of hormones,neurotransmitters, genomes etc that are required to explain a function in orthodox terms.
+Traditional East Asian Medicine(TEAM), as I understand it, is a very poetic, logical way to explain the many, many processes that occur within our bodies in a relatively simple way, whilst not getting lost in the myriad of hormones, neurotransmitters, genomes etc that are required to explain a function in orthodox terms.
 We attribute the functioning of the body to organs, who communicate and control each other to ensure our bodies work as best as they can: in a cyclical fashion.

 I truly believe in the power of acupuncture, having experienced it 1st hand and also witnessed changes in the many hundreds of patients I have worked with since graduating in 2007.
 The gold standard for testing any medicine in the scientific world is a ‘double blind’: unfortunately (and it is the case for many therapies) this is very difficult to achieve in acupuncture, as I have to know what I am treating to treat it (therefore I am not blind) and creating a control is near to impossible as one can’t not be needled!
 Asghar et al established that the body responded to even superficial needling when looking at fMRIs, suggesting even sham needling does have an impact.
 I believe that as science advances and we develop more sophisticated ways of examining the body, the energy field I work with will be demonstrable.